qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

    .. contents::
       :local:

-Currently, the only way to write Processing algorithms using Python is to extend the :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>` class.
+In QGIS 3.4, the only way to write Processing algorithms using Python is to extend the :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>` class.

-The @alg decorator introduced in QGIS 3.6 to simplify the writing of Processing algorithms is not available in QGIS 3.4.

 Within QGIS, you can use :guilabel:`Create new script` in the :guilabel:`Scripts` menu at the top of the :guilabel:`Processing Toolbox`